-Reflashing the OpenWrt-Yun Image on Arduino Yún
+Reflashing the OpenWrt-Yun image on the Yún

 There are situations in which the recommended upgrade procedure does not or cannot work.
 Typically, this is because there is something wrong with the existing Linux installation.
 Changing the default configuration and installing packages that take up too much space may cause the installation to become unstable.